Nendobot/BlazorAppTutorial/README.md

-# First Todo Blazor App
+# Blazor App Turoials

-Following documentation for "Build a web app with Blazor" from Microsoft Learn
+BlazorApp0 :Following documentation for "Build a web app with Blazor" from Microsoft Learn

+BlazorApp1 :Following documentation for "Interact with data in Blazor web apps" from Microsoft Learn